 Security testing.
 Software should never expose sensitive data, have unprotected authentication credentials, or carelessly trust user input.
 Penetration testing (or just pen testing), for example, tries to harmlessly exploit vulnerabilities in a system so they can be patched.
 The more sensitive the data you hold, the more important security testing is.

-Our program is complex enough that it’s infeasable for us to test every combination of inputs or every path.
+Our program is complex enough that it’s infeasible for us to test every combination of inputs or every path.
 How should we choose what to test and what not to test?

 One way to start deciding what to test is risk-based testing, focusing on what’s most likely to have a bad impact.
 For example, failure in the signup flow might completely halt new business.
 Or if we charge customers the wrong amount we could make users angry and even get in legal trouble.

 We can also break down the severity and priority of potential problems.
 Sometimes there’s a tricky balance between the two—for example, are we more worried about a feature that fails occasionally for the 80% of users using Chrome or Safari, or a feature that’s totally unusable to the 5% on Internet Explorer?